metbril/grav-plugin-indieauth/README.md

 ## To Do

-- [ ] Extend plugin to become an IndieAuth endpoint itself
+- [ ] Extend plugin to become an IndieAuth provider itself